Irresistibly juicy chicken pieces with a crispy coating seasoned with eleven herbs and spices.

 - Coat the chicken pieces in the remaining flour mixture and set aside.

 - Add the oil to a depth of about 2 ½ inches in a large pot and heat to medium (about 325).
 Ideally the pot should have room for all of the chicken pieces.
-If you don’t have enough peanut oil to reach 2 ½ inches, then add some sunflower oil to reach the required level.

 - Carefully add the chicken to the pot.
 There should be enough oil to cover the chicken.